odinhg/ModelNet40-Experiments/README.md

 python generate_dataset.py data/ModelNet40 data 10000
 ```
 will save the HDF5 dataset consisting of point clouds with 10000 uniformly sampled points each to the file `data/ModelNet40_cloud.h5`.

+---

+## Configurations

+### Global configuration

+Global settings which are common for all experiments are found in the file `experiments/global_config.py`.

+### Experiment configurations

+Each experiment/model architecture have its own directory under `experiments/`.

+An experiment is defined by three files:

+- `model.py`: contains the class defining the model,
+- `dataset.py`: contains the custom dataset class, and
+- `config.py`: contains setting specific for the experiment such as hyper-parameters.

+To define a new experiment, have a look at one of the existing ones.

+Code related to data such as pre-processing, sampling, graph construction and similar should be put in `experiments/data_utils.py`.
+PyTorch layers and similar should be put in `experiments/layers.py`.

+---

+## Running experiments

+To run an experiment, run `python train.py <experiment name>`.
+By default, this will save statistics about the experiment to Weights & Biases.
+To run an experiment without logging, simply run `train.py` with the flag `--nolog`.

+All runs are logged to the following [wandb project](https://wandb.ai/graphofgraphs/ModelNet40-Experiments).

+---